-As an action, choose a portion of dirt or stone that you can see within 9 meters and that fits within a 1.5-meter cube.
+As an action, choose a portion of dirt or stone that you can see within 5 meters and that fits within a 1-meter cube.
 You manipulate it in one of the following ways:

-- If you target an area of loose earth, you can instantaneously excavate it, move it along the ground, and deposit it up to 1.5 meters away.
+- If you target an area of loose earth, you can instantaneously excavate it, move it along the ground, and deposit it up to 1 meter away.
 This movement doesn’t involve enough force to cause damage.
 This can be used to create a small foxhole with half cover.

 - You cause shapes, colors, or both to appear on the dirt or stone, spelling out words, creating images, or shaping patterns.
 The changes last for 1 hour.